• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 Note: At Edgewater Guitars, we consistently pay 30-40% more than typical guitar shops for exceptional vintage Gibson examples, especially rare finishes like Polaris White.

-Detailed Identification Guide for 1964 SG Junior
+Detailed identification guide for the SG Junior

 Gibson's 6 digit die stamped serial numbers with NO Made In USA stamp are typically found on the back of the headstock of Gibson guitars made from 1963 - 1969.
 1964 SG Juniors typically fall within the serial number range of approximately 175,000 to 250,000, though SG serial numbers pre-1975 are notorious for being difficult to use to date Gibson guitars.
 They are style specific, not necessarily consecutive, and repeated multiple times throughout the 1960s and 1970s.